strike65/SwiftyStats/README.md

 * `make` or `make debug` builds the module in debug-configuration
 * `make release` builds the module in release-configuration
-* `make test` builds the module and performs some tests
+* `make test` builds the module, copies test resources, and runs the test suite
 * `make clean` resets the build-process

 # Tests